alisonmonteiro/shoe-size-converter/readme.md

 #### Custom system collection
-To implement your own systems, see the current implementation(s) at `systems/iso/` for reference.
+To implement your own systems, see the current implementation(s) at `systems/iso/` (or `systems/table/`) for reference.
 As long as the same structure is followed, it should be fairly trivial.
-A systems collection that works the same as the 0.0.5 version this package could relatively easily be implemented for example (or using any other conversion table of course) - with all the limitations that would cause.

-The old conversion table can be found in the `size-tables.js` file, along with other conversion tables.

 ## Table-based system (and backwards compatibility)
-There's a table-based system which can be used instead of iso:
+There's a table-based systems collection which can be used instead of iso:

 ```javascript
 import {convert} from 'shoe-size-converter';